BillJr99/Ursinus-CS377/_pages/Assignments/asmt-joinprogramming.md

   points: 100
   goals:
     - To implement join statements to query an existing nontrivial database
+    - To read and interpret relational models for database systems according to specifications
   rubric:
     - weight: 60
       description: Algorithm Implementation